ayushjain92/SystemDesignCards/README.md

 ------------

 ## Testing Scalability
-1. Load Testing: increase tps
+1. Load Testing: increase tps.
+Ex.
+Apache JMeter
-2. Stress Testing: breaking point in the system.
+2. Stress Testing: breaking point in the system, which resource will fail first.
 3. Soak Testing: Generate high load so that memory leaks can be identified.
 4. Netflix Chaos Monkey: Brings down any random host from host pool at a given frequency so that any single breaking point can be identified.